THuitema/Handwriting-Predictor/README.md

 ![gif of digits being predicted](images/digitPredictDemo2.gif)

 ## Description
 This is one of my first major machine learning projects.
 A convolutional neural network model was developed using *Tensorflow* and *Keras* and trained with the [MNIST](https://www.tensorflow.org/datasets/catalog/mnist) dataset to detect handwritten digits.
-The model I developed recorded a **99.42% accuracy** when executing `model.evaluate` for the MNIST test images.
+The model developed recorded a **99.42% accuracy** when testing against the 10,000 MNIST test images.

 ### Future Goals:
 - [x] create a GUI interface to predict mouse-drawn digits